MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```
 ### Invoking the functions created within the parent environment

-The below example shows invoking a function from the immediate parent environemnt.
+The below example shows invoking a function from the immediate parent environment.
 ```FraudProtectionLanguage
 LET $sum = Functions.parent.MyFunction(2,3).Calculate_Sum
 RETURN Approve()